-You can customize many VJ apps, including Resolume, Magic Music Visuals, and VDMX, with FFGL (FreeFrame 1.5) plugins.
+You can customize many VJ apps, including Resolume, Magic Music Visuals, VDMX, and Isadora 3, with FFGL64 (FreeFrame 1.6+) plugins.
 In Vuo Pro 2.0, with a simple menu option you can turn a composition into an FFGL source or effect.

 Screensavers aren't just for preventing burn-in — they can provide information, advertise products, and make your coworkers say "cool!"
 With Vuo Pro 2.0 you can turn compositions into screensavers, like this Voronoi pattern adapted from Shadertoy graphics by Inigo Quilez.